The Western Coil & Electrical Company of Racine, Wisconsin was founded in 1915 by

 During its heyday, the Comet ran 6 trips a day between Providence Rhode Island and Boston.

-Consoli's Comet utilized the same electric induction motors as the Zephyr, and also had paper diaphragms between the cars.
-It
+Consoli's Comet utilized the same electric double reduction motors as the Zephyr, and also had paper diaphragms between the

 Interestingly, there seems to be another connection between General Trains Inc. and Western Coil &

 Electrical.
 Both companies marketed a Dispatcher device.
 The Western Coil & Electrical product was called the Midget

 Dispatcher and was first released before 1934 for a hefty price of $16.50, which was a steep price for that time.
 This

 device featured a metal rotary drum, and via the use of paper sheets as an insulator to cover the drum, could be programmed